Instructions for Applications to CAIRHE’s Request for Proposals (2022)

 For additional questions about forming your budget, consult with Maya Bronston, CAIRHE grants management specialist (994-2177, [email protected]).

-See the instructions link found on the form “Other Support” and the format example given on the form page itself.
+See the instructions found on the form Other-Support-2022 and the format example given on the form page itself.
 There is no text limit for this form.

 Using the format specified on the form Other-Support-2022, describe any active and pending research support you have.
-This will help CAIRHE and NIH (1) establish that the applicant is a junior investigator with available time and effort (see RFP under “Eligibility”), and (2) determine whether or not there is any funding overlap by other grants for the proposed research.
+This will help CAIRHE (1) establish that the applicant is a junior investigator with available time and effort (see RFP under “Eligibility”), and (2) determine whether or not there is any funding overlap with other grants for the proposed research.
 Remember that you cannot hold simultaneous funding from CAIRHE and another program funded by an NIH Institutional Development Award, including Montana INBRE and the American Indian/Alaska Native Clinical and Translational Research Program.
 Please contact James Burroughs if you have questions about this rule.

 We require any letters necessary to demonstrate the support of consortium participants,

 community partners, and collaborators such as Senior/Key Personnel and Other Significant

 Contributors included in the grant proposal.
 Projects involving community-based participatory

 research (CBPR) may include letters of support from a community advisory board or

 letters indicating that a community partnership has been established prior to proposal

 submission.
 In these cases, the required consultation with CAIRHE well before submission can assist with this process.
 You

 do not need a letter of support from your department head or dean.